-Jesus even says this to his disciples:
+Another quick example of the bluntness of Jesus is when He says this to his disciples:

 “And whosoever shall not receive you, nor hear you, when ye depart thence, shake off the dust under your feet for a testimony against them.
 Verily I say unto you, It shall be more tolerable for Sodom and Gomorrah in the day of judgment, than for that city.” ( Mark 6:11).

 Jesus is basically saying that people who do not receive His word will meet an even worse fate than Sodom or Gomorrah.
 If they receive you and repent, great.
 If not, just shake off your shoes, and move on to the next “patient to heal.”
 The town that didn’t repent will suffer a severe consequence.
 Wouldn’t that be an odd thing for Jesus to say if He truly loved to hang with unrepentant sinners?

 Jesus never advocates friendship evangelism.
 He calls us to love and witness.
 He calls us to pray.
 He calls us to be kind to all.
 But Jesus never commands us to become entangled in a close fellowship with those who reject His truths.

 Again we see a very sharp distinction of how Jesus views dealing with sinners.
 Here is yet another extreme example of Jesus’ views on this.
 In this passage, we can see what commands Jesus gave regarding “brothers” who sin against us:

 “If your brother sins against you, go and show him his fault, just between the two of you.
 If he listens to you, you have won your brother over.
 But if he will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.